Ayush-2003-ml/GdriveDocumentSummarizer/README.md

-This goal of this project is to fetch google drive documents from a particular google drive folder and summarize the content of the documents including it's main topic and key points.
-The code is divided into multiple modules for increasing code reproducibility and integrate plugin play features.
+The goal of this project is to fetch google drive documents from a particular google drive folder and summarize the content of the documents including it's main topic and key points.
+The code is divided into multiple modules for code reproducibility and integrate plugin play features.

 Steps undertaken:
 1. AuthenticatorService : The purpose of this module is to authenticate with google drive service using oauth2 , list files inside a particular folder and download the file content locally.

 2. FileService: The purpose of this module is to extract file content using pymupdf library.